wulms/bidsconvertr_rtd/docs/source/md_files/usage_notes.md

         -   one folder per session, e.g. “session_1”, “session_2”
         -   these folders containing the DICOM data in separate folders per subject, e.g. “001”, “002”
+    - in case of other logical structures: Please contact me, so that I can include them.

 ### Starting the tool